ice-HoTF/DZL-Debian-Linux/README.md

 \
 \
 \
-1: Extract 'DZL_Beta_main.zip' to your '/home/$USER' Directory.
+1: Extract 'DZL-Beta-Linux-main.zip' to your '/home/$USER' Directory.
 \
 \
 2: Run 'sh /home/$USER/DZL/install_DZL.sh' in the terminal.